-Walk through a long dark tunnel, with images of tortured souls sculpted on the walls, and you enter the Thailand Hall of Opium.
+Walk through a long dark tunnel, with images of tortured souls sculptured on the walls, and you enter the Hall of Opium.

-Cradled in the humid jungle of the Golden Triangle, it’s an unlikely place for a world-class museum.
-But then, this notorious region where Thailand meets Burma and Laos produced most of the world’s heroin from the 1960s to early 1990s.
+But then, this notorious region where Thailand meets Burma and Laos, produced most of the world’s heroin from the 1960s to early 1990s.

-And to shrink the demand for drugs through education, she built the sprawling 5,500 square metre Hall of Opium.
+And to shrink the demand for drugs through education, the “Heavenly Royal Mother” built the sprawling 60,000 square foot Hall of Opium museum.

 Opium’s far-reaching history ranges from its medicinal use by the ancient Egyptians and Greeks as a painkiller and cure for dysentery to the misery of drug abuse today.

 One section recounts how the British love of tea fuelled the widespread Chinese addiction to opium in the 18th and 19th centuries.

 Pass through a teak replica of a British clipper ship used to carry opium from India to China, and you learn that the British forced the Chinese to accept opium as payment for tea.
 This led to the Opium Wars and eventual collapse of the Chinese civilization.

 Mao Tse Tung is even quoted as saying the wars were the beginning of the Communist Revolution.

 At this point, the noses of the few international visitors who find their way to the remote museum usually press up against the glass cabinets showcasing a fabulous collection of antique opium pipes.